 Integrating threat modeling with DevOps allows organizations to identify and mitigate security risks early in the software development life cycle.
-By integrating security into the DevOps pipeline, security teams actively collaborate with development teams to ensure that security is incorporated into the application right from the beginning.
+By integrating security into the DevOps pipeline, security teams actively collaborate with development teams to ensure that security protocols are incorporated into the application right from the beginning.

 According to a study by IBM, the average cost of a data breach is $3.86 million, and the average time to identify and contain a breach is 280 days.
 Integrating threat modeling into the DevOps pipeline can help reduce these costs and time frames significantly by addressing security risks early on in the development process.